DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 > Enter a unique reference number (URN)

 The URN must be 5 or 6 digits long.
+If they do not enter a valid URN, we show an error message:

 > Enter a valid unique reference number (URN) - it must be 5 or 6 digits long